vills/ftp-cloudfs/README.rst

 IMPORTANT: pyftpdlib 1.2.0 has a couple of known issues (memory leak, file descriptor leak) and it shouldn't be used in production systems.

-python-swift client 2.x uses Requests and it is currently incompatible with ftp-cloudfs.
-Please use version 1.9.0 until we transition to Requests!
+python-swiftclient 2.x uses Requests and it is currently incompatible with ftp-cloudfs < 0.30.

 Operating Systems